matokefred/StackOverFlow-Lite/README.md

 # To make any contributions:
 On github, fork the repository
-Either clone or download the repository to your local computer, and then:
+Either clone or download the repository to your local computer,for cloning on git:

 $ git clone https://github.com/matokefred/StackOverflow-lite.git